 Walk the John Muir Way

-It is no surprise that this route weaves past many spellbinding attractions: the glorious beaches of North Berwick on the east coast, the history of Linlithgow Palace, and the ancient wonders of the Antonine Wall, to name just a few.
-Andy Scott’s magnificent Kelpies will welcome you as you head into Falkirk.
+It is no surprise that this route weaves past many spellbinding attractions.
+The glorious beaches of North Berwick on the east coast, historic Linlithgow Palace, and the ancient wonders of the Roman-built, now a UNESCO World Heritage Site, Antonine Wall, to name just a few.
+As you head into Falkirk, Andy Scott’s magnificent Kelpies will give you a warm welcome, with plenty to explore and get involved in too.

 Spend a day in Dunbar

-The ‘father of modern conservation’ was born and raised in Dunbar.
-As a child, Muir discovered the beauty of the great outdoors in this coastal town in East Lothian.
-The John Muir Birthplace Museum shares the story of his life from inside his boyhood home.
+The ‘father of modern conservation’ was born and raised in the scenic town of Dunbar in East Lothian.
+As a child, Muir discovered the beauty of the great outdoors in this pretty coastal area.
+Head to the John Muir Birthplace Museum in the town which shares the story of his life from inside his boyhood home.

 Explore Scotland’s National Parks